The Best Air Purifier for Pet Dander (What We Run in Our Home)

 For a house with multiple Poms, that baseline is worth maintaining actively.
 The vacuum handles the surfaces.
 The grooming routine handles what gets into the coat.
 The purifier handles everything else: the invisible layer that most cleaning routines don't touch.

-The Dyson Purifier Hot+Cool HP07 is shorter and wider — a different form factor — but it adds a heater, making it genuinely useful year-round.
+The Dyson Purifier Hot+Cool HP1* is shorter and wider, but it adds a heater, making it genuinely useful year-round.
 Purifier, fan, and space heater in one.
 If you have a portable heater you'd be happy to retire, this is worth considering as the trade-off for the smaller footprint.

 Next